-On-Campus Housing in Gainesville, FL
+On Campus Housing in Gainesville, FL

 Living on-campus has both pros and cons.
 The most obvious advantage is the proximity of your dorm to your classes.
 You are able to leave for class later and you can even return to your room in between courses if you want to.
 When you live on campus, you will also be surrounded by students which eases the process of making friends and becoming connected to the university.
 You may need to go to the dining halls everyday for food or cook in your common room.
 Either option provides opportunities to meet new people.
-University of Florida student housing provides you with Resident Assistants (RAs) who will organize social events and meetings which you will most likely not receive in off campus housing.

 However, dorms are quite small.
 Depending on the dorm you choose, you will have to get accustomed to living in tight quarters.
 Sometimes you may even share a room with another person whether you know them or not.
 On-campus housing also tends to be more expensive than the off campus equivalent.
 Because of the rules and regulations set in place, you will also have less independence.
 It is important to review the university’s guidelines before you make a decision to ensure you can agree to these policies.

 If you choose to live off campus, you will enjoy more freedom and can be in control of what restrictions you place.
 Most likely, you will also not be sharing a room with someone else, so you can have your own room.
 You are also able to get a year-long housing contract so you will not have to move all of your stuff out right after finals.
 Typically, while you live in a dorm, it can be closed during certain holidays and you can not access it until the residence opens again.
 But, if you live off campus near UF, you can access your home whenever you want.